PC game

-A personal computer game, also known as computer game or PC game, is a type of video game played on a personal computer (PC).
-Its defining characteristics include: more diverse and user-determined gaming hardware and software; and generally greater capacity in input, processing, video and audio output.
+A personal computer game, or abbreviated PC game, also known as a computer game, is a video game played on a personal computer (PC).
+The term PC game has been popularly used since the 1990s referring specifically to games on "Wintel" (Microsoft Windows software/Intel hardware) which has dominated the computer industry since.

-Home computer games became popular following the video game crash of 1983, leading to the era of the "bedroom coder".
-In the 1990s, PC games lost mass market traction to console games on the fifth generation such as the Sega Saturn, Nintendo 64 and PlayStation, before enjoying a resurgence in the mid-2000s through digital distribution on online service providers such as Steam and GOG.com.
-PC gaming is considered synonymous with IBM PC compatible systems; while mobile devices – smartphones and tablets, such as those running on Android or iOS platforms – are also PCs in the general sense as opposed to console or arcade machine.
-Microsoft Windows has become the dominant operating system for PC games.
+Mainframe and minicomputer games are a precursor to personal computer games.
+Home computer games became popular following the video game crash of 1983.
+In the 1990s, PC games lost mass market traction to console games on the fifth generation such as the Sega Saturn, Nintendo 64 and PlayStation.
+They are enjoying a resurgence in popularity since the mid-2000s through digital distribution on online service providers.
+Personal computers as well as general computer software are considered synonymous with IBM PC compatible systems; while mobile devices – smartphones and tablets, such as those running on Android or iOS platforms – are also PCs in the general sense as opposed to console or arcade machine.
+Historically, it also included games on systems from Apple Computer, Atari Corporation, Commodore International and others.
+Microsoft Windows utilizing Direct3D become the most popular operating system for PC games in the 2000s.
+Games utilizing 3D graphics generally require a form of graphics processing unit, and PC games have been a major influencing factor for the development and marketing of graphics cards.
+Emulators are able to play games developed for other platforms.
+The demoscene originated from computer game cracking.

-The uncoordinated nature of the PC game market make precisely assessing its size difficult.
+The uncoordinated nature of the PC game market makes precisely assessing its size difficult.
 PC remains the most important gaming platform with 60% of developers being most interested in developing a game for the platform and 66% of developers currently developing a game for PC.
 In 2018, the global PC games market was valued at about $27.7 billion.
 According to research data provided by Statista in 2020 there were an estimated 1.75 billion PC gamers worldwide, up from 1.5 billion PC gaming users in the previous year.
-Newzoo reports that the PC gaming sector is the third-largest category across all platforms as of 2016, with the console sector second-largest, and mobile gaming sector biggest.
+Newzoo reported that the PC gaming sector was the third-largest category across all platforms as of 2016, with the console sector second-largest, and mobile gaming sector biggest.
 2.2 billion video gamers generate US$101.1 billion in revenue, excluding hardware costs.
 "Digital game revenues will account for $94.4 billion or 87% of the global gaming market.
 The APAC region was estimated to generate $46.6 billion in 2016, or 47% of total global video game revenues (note, not only "PC" games).
 China alone accounts for half of APAC's revenues (at $24.4 billion), cementing its place as the largest video game market in the world, ahead of the US's anticipated market size of $23.5 billion.